ArnaudLoos/HomeAssistant-Presentation/README.md

 Installation of Home Assistant on a Raspberry Pi is accomplished by flashing the micro SD card with a downloaded image.

-After initial boot an installer will download the latest HA build and run in the background.
-It takes around 15 minutes to complete, and afterwards the Home Assistant interface will be available at ```http://<RasPI_IP>:8123```
+***After first boot an installer will download the latest HA build and install in the background.***

+Home Assistant is not installed by flashing the SD card.
+On first boot make sure your device has an active Internet connection otherwise the download and installation of HA will fail.
+Either plug in an ethernet cable or configure wireless settings before booting.
+It takes around 15 minutes to complete the installation, and afterwards the Home Assistant interface will be available at ```http://<RasPI_IP>:8123```

 ### [Hassbian](https://home-assistant.io/docs/installation/hassbian/)
 Install HomeAssistant core on a full Debian OS.
 No add-on packages available natively, but includes a tool called [hassbian-config](https://home-assistant.io/docs/installation/hassbian/customization/) to aid with the installation of some common packages.

 Has the benefit and/or drawback of running a full OS.
+This is beneficial if you want to run additional programs on the machine which are not integrated into the HA ecosystem.

 Upgrades are accomplished through a pip3 package update.